By definition, rope is simply any thick, long cord which is made by twisting or braiding together pieces hemp, sisal, nylon, or other materials.

 Here are the key qualities of rope you should look for.

 - Tensile Strength: This is the amount of force that the rope can withstand before breaking.
+Note that tensile strength often refers to the amount of static force and not dynamic force that the rope can withstand.
 If you need a rope for towing a car, for example, then you’d want to get a tow strap (not really a rope) with a tensile strength of 20,000 pounds.

 - Elongation: This refers to the amount of stretch that a rope has.
 Stretchy ropes will absorb some of the shock.
 This is very important for some purposes, such as with rock climbing.
 Or, think how stretchy bungee jumping rope is.
 By contrast, for applications like rappelling, you’d want a rope which isn’t stretchy.